djiglesias/CarND-Behavioral-Cloning-P3/writeup_report.md

 * writeup_report.md summarizing the results

 ## 2. Data Collecion Strategy
 In order to collect a sufficient set of data to train the network two styles of driving were collected; center track (left) and recovery (right) driving.
 The two styles act to train the network what the idea situation is as well as how to respond to undesirable inputs where the car is straying from the track center.
 To provide data for the center track driving, two laps were recorded in both a clockwise and counter clockwise direction around the track.
 To model recovery behaviour addition video was recorded with the car returning to the middle from the edge of the track on both straight and corner track segments.
+Due to the complexities of the bridge and sharp corners with a dirt shoulder, additional passes over these sections were recorded and added to the data sample.

 <p align="center">
  <img src="./images/center.gif">
  <img src="./images/recovery.gif">
 </p>

 To ensure quality of data recording was only begun once the car was up to speed and the steering was controlled via mouse input rather than keypad to avoid step respond input.
 This method was repeated for both tracks and recorded in separate folders to enable specific training for a single track.

 ## 3. Data Pre-Processing & Augmentation
 ### 3.1 Multiple Camera Views